Simplemux/simplemux/README.md

 - **TCP client mode**: same as TCP server mode, but it is the TCP client.

-Simplemux has two *flavors*:
+Simplemux has the next *flavors*:

 - **Normal**: it tries to compress the separators as much as possible.
 For that aim, some single-bit fields are used.
 - **Fast**: it sacrifices some compression on behalf or speed.
 In this case, all the separators are 3-byte long, and all have the same structure.
 In TCP *mode*, the use of Simplemux *fast* is compulsory.
 - **Blast**: it sends the same packet a number of times.
+But it only delivers one copy to the end point (the one that arrives first).
+It does not multiplex a number of packets together.
 It does NOT work in TCP mode.
 DOCUMENTATION PENDING.

 ROCH feedback messages are always sent in IP/UDP packets.